brisberg/advent-of-code/2020/2/README.md

 Requiring very little changes, we can replace the validator function to check position instead of count.

+Update: I misread the prompt.
+I thought _both_ positions needed to be the specified character.
+Actually _exactly one_ of the positions must be the character.

 Result: `Part B: Using positional policies: 337 / 1000 passwords are valid.`